Register your Information for Free Stone Samples Sent Express to You!

 The sand base method is a traditional and effective technique for laying bluestone and other types of paving stones.
 It involves several key steps to ensure a stable and long-lasting installation:

-1. Excavation: Start by excavating the area to a depth that accommodates the bluestone’s base material, sand layer, and thickness.
-Typically, this means digging about 8 to 10 inches below the desired final surface level.
+Begin by excavating the area to a depth that accommodates the bluestone’s base material, sand layer, and thickness.
+Typically, this requires digging approximately 8 to 10 inches below the desired final surface level.
+Ensure the excavation is even and accounts for any slope needed for drainage.

-4. Setting the Stone: Lay the bluestone slabs or tiles directly on the compacted sand.
-Use a level to ensure each piece is even with adjacent stones.
-Adjust the rocks by adding or removing sand underneath as needed.
+Place the bluestone slabs or tiles directly on the compacted sand bed.
+Position each piece carefully and use a level to ensure it is even with adjacent stones.
+Make adjustments by adding or removing sand beneath individual stones to achieve a smooth, uniform surface.
+Work methodically to ensure tight, clean joints.

 Advantages of Using Sand